franciscovaz/learning-time/README.md

 * So take a little pride in your workmanship...
 Just take care of what you've created.
 Care is a precious resource.

+20/09/22 (pg.
+177-191)

+* Concurrency can sometimes improve performance, but only when there is a lot of wait time that can be shared between multiple threads or multiple processors.
+* A good way to avoid shared data is to avoid sharing the data in the first place.
+In some situations it is possible to copy objects and treat them as read-only.
+* Attempt to partition data into independent subsets than can be operated on by independent threads, possibly in different processors.
+* First and foremost, follow the Single Responsability Principle.